-The Challenge is based on three pillars:
+The Challenge and pledge are based on three main pillars:

 - Resilience – Preparing for the impacts of extreme weather and the shifting burden of disease.